 Because love is forever

-Solitaire rings have since become the first choice for engagements because they are elegant and atemporal, and as De Beers so cleverly put it: ”a diamond is forever,” as should be the marriage you’re about to step into.
+In 1886 Tiffany came up with the famous Solitaire engagement ring, which consists of a single -and usually round- sparkling diamond set on a delicate gold band.
+Cartier’s Solitaire engagement rings have also been a classic since 1895.
+Solitaire rings have since become the first choice for engagements because they are elegant and atemporal.
+And because, as De Beers so cleverly put it, ”a diamond is forever,” as should be the marriage you’re about to step into.